croservices/cro/docs/reference/cro-http-client.md

 ## Push promises

-HTTP/2.0 proides push promises, which allow the server to push extra resources to the client as part of the response.
+HTTP/2.0 provides push promises, which allow the server to push extra resources to the client as part of the response.
 By default, `Cro::HTTP::Client` will instruct the remote server to **not** send push promises.
 To opt in to this feature, either: